De-jola/De-jola/README.md

 👋🏽: Hi there!
 Welcome to my Github account.
 My name is Esther Adejola.😁

-💪🏽: I am currently learning and working on C/Python tasks.
+💪🏽: I am currently learning and working on fullstack/CRUD web apps.

-✍🏽: I am open to learn and contribute to projects 😁.
+✍🏽: I am open to learn and contribute to open source projects 😁.

 📧: Have any questions?
 Send me an e-mail at adejolanu@gmail.com